instadw/instadwell-blog/_posts/2026-1-16-top-10-pgs-in-sector-46-and-38-gurgaon-the-commuters-goldmine-2026.md

 This area is the "Commuter’s Goldmine" it offers direct access to the Yellow Line (Millennium City Centre) without the "DLF Tax."
 It’s the sweet spot for students and young professionals who want to save ₹10,000 a month but still be 15 minutes away from the action.

+For readers who prefer a Delhi-side base with Yellow Line Metro access to Gurgaon, see our [Delhi Ultimate PG Guide](/blog/top-10-co-living-spaces-in-delhi-the-ultimate-guide-to-finding-a-pg), specifically the Saket & Malviya Nagar section.

 Here is the unfiltered guide to living in Gurgaon’s favorite budget-friendly spoke.

-Explore [Verified](https://blog.instadwell.com/affordable-student-housing-in-india-find-verified-rooms-near-you) Rooms in Sector 46 & Sector 38
+Explore Verified Rooms in [Sector 46](https://instadwell.com/search?lat=28.4374374&lng=77.05857499999999&location=Sector%2046%2C%20Gurugram%2C%20Haryana%2C%20India&city=Gurugram&country=India) & [Sector 38](https://instadwell.com/search?lat=28.4346993&lng=77.0430483&location=Sector%2038%2C%20Gurugram%2C%20Haryana%20122018%2C%20India&city=Gurugram&country=India)

 ----------